Noa Nadruku: Rugby league

-In January 1995 Nadruku pleaded guilty to assault after punching and breaking a women's nose in a Suva nightclub.
-Later in the year Nadruku played for Fiji in the 1995 World Cup.
+In January 1995, Nadruku pleaded guilty to assault after punching and breaking a women's nose in a Suva nightclub.
+Nadruku made himself unavailable for Fiji for the 1995 World Sevens, but later in the year played for Fiji in the 1995 World Cup.
 Nadruku, Mullins and Laurie Daley held the Raiders together in a 1996 season decimated by injuries to Ricky Stuart and Bradley Clyde and suspensions to Kiwi props John Lomax and Quentin Pongia.
 This season he was again the League's top try-scorer, scoring 21 tries in 21 games.

 In February 1997 Nadruku was charged with assault for punching two women outside a Canberra nightclub.
 The winger was acquitted in October on the basis 'he was so intoxicated he did not know nor intend what he did'.
-Although he played 14 games for the Raiders that year the club sacked him after the verdict.
+Although he had played 14 games for the Raiders that year the club sacked him after the verdict.
 It was reported that Nadruka had admitted to drinking the equivalent of 40 standard drinks in an 11-hour session before the incident.
 The courts verdict sparked national community outrage and the ACT Government introduced a Bill to remove the 'drunks defence' in November 1997.

 Nadruku finished his career with the North Queensland Cowboys under his old coach Tim Sheens, often playing centre (where he had played most of his rugby union) but retaining his trademark power and pace.
 Nadruku recovering from his sacking by the Raiders after he was "transformed" by the Cowboys alcohol-management program.

+Legacy

-In May 2022 he was inducted into the Canberra Raiders' Hall of Fame.
+In May 2022, Nadruku was inducted into the Canberra Raiders' Hall of Fame.

+The "Noa Nadruku Trophy" is awarded to the Australia Fijian Rugby League's player of the year.

+Personal life

+Nadruku's brother Mesake Seavula also represented Fiji in rugby union and rugby league.

+Nadruku's son Neori made his debut for the Queanbeyan Whites in the John I Dent Cup in 2014.